Ransei422/Headless-Meteor-Detection/README.md

 1. **Initialization**: The AtomCam class connects to the video source and sets up parameters.
 2. **Frame Capture (queue\_streaming thread)**: A dedicated thread continuously reads frames from the camera/video file and puts them into a queue.
 It handles connection retries with exponential backoff.
 3. **Frame Processing (dequeue\_streaming loop)**: The main thread retrieves frames from the queue in batches, corresponding to the CONFIG\_EXPOSURE\_TIME.
-4. **Difference and Background Subtraction**: Depending on used flags, script will run simple difference/complex difference and background subtraction for each frame, a background subtractor (MOG2) is applied to generate a foreground mask, highlighting moving objects.
+4. **Difference **: Depending on used flags, script will run simple difference/complex difference for each frame.
 5. **Masking**: A pre-defined mask is applied to ignore the camera's timestamp overlay.
 6. **Temporal Accumulation**: Foreground masks over the exposure time are combined to create a composite image that emphasizes trails.
 7. **Meteor Detection**: The detect function applies Gaussian blur, Canny edge detection, and cv2.HoughLinesP to find linear patterns (potential meteors) in the processed difference image.